lixom/Lixom-MVC/README.md

 ##### Create a new page

-To create a page you need to be signed, then go to *content/create*.
-Make sure to set the type-field to *'page'. *The key-field specifies the url used to find that page.
+To create a page you need to be signed in, then go to *content/create*.
+Make sure to set the type-field to *'page'.